-Then in field test, in field test, I have explained already this particularly pumping, borehole method and tracer methods.
-So pumping means you will pump pump the soil, pump the water, and find it out how much water drop down in the observer well also bore boreholes, you can find it out, what is the constant flow inside this borehole draw down or may be passing it.
-And tracer test, you allow some dye to pass through this water, so that we can find it out how much, where it is passing and how much?
-Basically in the field, you are finding out discharge by the time.
+In field test I have explained already this particularly pumping borehole method and tracer methods.
+So, pumping means you will pump this soil pump the water and find it out how much water drop down in the observer well also bore holes.
+You can find it out what is the constant flow inside this borehole drop down or may be passing it and tracer test you allow some die to pass through this water.
+So, that we can find it out how much, where it is passing and how much.
+Basically in the field you are finding out discharge by the time then with these field test and laboratory test you will find it out your permeability.